ekomsSavior/OSINTNATOR/README.md

 * **403/Just a moment…** → CF page; use `cloudscraper` and/or `OSINTNATOR_REMOTE_RENDER=1`.
 * **GUI text unreadable** → Toggle Dark; if you themed locally, confirm `TCombobox`/`TEntry` foreground & fieldbackground are set (we set them for both themes).

+---

 # Etiquette & legal

 * Respect each site’s **ToS/robots**; throttle via Threads/Timeout.
 * Don’t store or republish sensitive data beyond permissible use.
-* HIBP is rate-limited and requires an API key tied to an account.
+* Only use for research and searchs you have permission to preform.